India's parliament repeals contentious farming reform law | DW | 29.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-India's parliament has voted to scrap an agricultural reform law that fueled a year of intense protests by farmers.
+India's parliament has voted to scrap a controversial agricultural reform law that fueled a year of intense protests by farmers.
+The government had said the reforms would ease regulation and open agricultural markets.

-Both of India's parliamentary chambers rushed through a bill to scrap the agricultural reforms.

 The decision also precedes elections early next year in key states such as Uttar Pradesh and Punjab, which are significant agricultural producers and where Modi's Bharatiya Janata Party (BJP) is eager to shore up its support.